 So, in October of ’86, me and my boyfriend at the time, flew straight to Hong Kong, got our Chinese Visas and began the journey into Tibet.

-I remember being blown away, walking down the main street of Lhasa with our packs on our backs.
+We somehow managed to get transport into Lhasa, but as most of the tourism infrastructure was set up for tours, we were on our own in all sense of the word.
+We walked down the main street of Lhasa with our packs on our backs as though in another world.
 There was no commercialization of Tibet at the time.
 It was like a medieval city.
-There were throngs of nomads arriving on pilgrimage, many Tibetans wearing Mao suits and caps, yaks and sheep in the roads.
+There were throngs of nomads arriving on pilgrimage dressed in their yak skin chubas, the women with braided hair, many Tibetans wearing Mao suits and caps, herds of yaks and flocks of sheep in the roads.

 You may be wondering why I am telling this story now.
 Well, after 30 years of wanting to return to Tibet, I finally did last summer.
 And I suppose I have been reminiscing.
 As I was preparing for my journey, I knew I had these slides from my trip in 1986, but didn’t pull them out.
 When I returned from my pilgrimage, I was so engrossed with just digesting it, I still didn’t look at my old slides.
 Anyways, the other day, I got a scanner and scanned them.